kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 multiplying the value by the weight will just do the right thing.

 Of course,
-our input only adding stuff: all records have a weight of +1 so this is basically cosmetic.
+our input only adds stuff: all records have a weight of +1 so this is basically cosmetic.
 Once we have summed these differences, we push the result, with a weight of +1 to our output (using again then sane f32 wrapper).